-Paul Burkett is a shareholder in Rath, Young and Pignatelli’s Tax Practice Group.
+Paul Burkett is a shareholder in Rath, Young and Pignatelli’s Tax Practice Group and also serves as the Firm’s Treasurer.
 His practice focuses on federal and state tax matters, including business transactions, business formation and tax compliance, tax legislation, and tax audits.
 Paul represents all forms of business entities (C and S corporations, partnerships, limited liability companies, joint ventures, and sole proprietorships) in every aspect of federal and state tax law.
 Paul also represents non-profit corporations in formation and tax compliance matters.

 Paul works closely with the firm’s Energy Group in structuring alternative energy projects.
 Paul assists developers and investors in maximizing the value they can realize from tax credits, accelerated depreciation and other tax attributes of biomass, landfill gas, wind, solar, cogeneration, and other alternative and renewable energy projects.

 Paul is a graduate of the United States Naval Academy (B.S., English, 1987).
 After his graduation, Paul served the country as a nuclear submarine officer, completing five strategic deterrent patrols on board the U.S.S.
 Will Rogers.
 Paul was twice awarded the Navy Achievement Medal.

 The information and materials contained on the Rath, Young and Pignatelli, P.C. website are intended for informational purposes only.
 The information you obtain from this website does not constitute legal advice and is not intended to create an attorney-client relationship.
 The content of an e-mail or any other communication or material sent to the firm or any of its attorneys will not create an attorney-client relationship and, until an attorney-client relationship is otherwise formed, will not be treated as confidential.
 You should consult an attorney for individual advice regarding your own particular situation.Accept

 - University of Virginia School of Law, J.D., 1995